d-kwiat/gtg/index.md

 # Welcome

 This website introduces the concept of a *genomic transmission graph* for modelling parasite transmission dynamics and population genetics.
-It accompanies the paper on this topic that is published in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).
+It accompanies the paper on this topic in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).

 There are four main parts to this book.